sam-ludlow/mame-ao/README.md

 The command `.upany` after initial setup may help with Microsoft Defender notices.

+NOTE: Some software list items are infected.
+MAME-AO will download them if asked, this may trigger alters if the software is DOS/Windows based.
+This is not dangerous to your computer, only to the system being emulated within MAME.

 ## Enter your Archive.org credentials (Option 1)
 If you intend on using BitTorrent you can skip this step, press `ENTER` twice.
 You can enter your credentials later with the command `.creds`.